Programmer's Guide for .NET MAUI Wrapper for Scanner SDK (Android and iOS)

 string[] symbologyIdList = { "1", "2", "8" };

-// Enable a symbology
+// Enable the given symbology list

 SymbologyEnableDisable(symbologyIdList, true);

-// Disable a symbology
+// Disable the given symbology list

 SymbologyEnableDisable(symbologyIdList, false);